tonnyed/test-app/README.md

 We don't want you to spend more than an hour on this, and we especially don't want you to run up any bills paying for hosting for a deployment.
 If you are not 100% sure that it won't cost you anything to deploy it, please *do not* do so.

+We repeat - we take absolutely NO responsibility for ANY cost incurred as a result of deploying this application.
+If you believe that there is ANY chance of incurring personal costs in doing so, please use option 2 above.

 Please also see LEGAL.md and LICENSE.md for information related to this application.

 ## Obligatory warning